Chapel Hill is home to the oldest state university in the country, yet the area is also home to other unique “firsts” in the LGBT community.

 The Carolina Inn, a historic hotel located in downtown Chapel Hill.
 Historic charm, modern amenities, gracious service, and memorable food blend beautifully here, an AAA Four Diamond Award Winner & Member of Historic Hotels of America.
 The Inn is conveniently located on the doorsteps of the University of North Carolina, in the heart of downtown Chapel Hill, North Carolina.

 The Aloft Hotel in Chapel Hill is situated just down the road from UNC's Campus and is conveniently close to all area universities, the high tech-headquarters in Research Triangle Park, and the Raleigh-Durham International Airport.
-Whether you're visit calls for business or pleasure, breeze on over to check out the freshest new hotel in Chapel Hill!
+Whether your visit calls for business or pleasure, breeze on over to check out this funky hotel in Chapel Hill!

 Inspired by the beauty of Italy, The Siena Hotel will captivate you with its elegance.
 A Four Diamond recipient since 1987, this luxury boutique hotel adds its distinctive European character to the area.
 Step through the doors of this elegant Tuscan villa to discover a luxurious dècor of hand-selected European antiques, Italian marble floors and majestic columns, against a backdrop of rich colors and fabrics.